hjohn/Dirk/README.markdown

 ## Assisted Injection

-Assisted injection makes it possible to automatically create a factory for a class that will inject known dependencies automatically while allowing you to supply additional parameters of your own.
-To indicate that a specific class needs a factory annotate it with `@Producer` and indicate which injections it requires should be parameters:
+Assisted injection makes it possible to automatically create a factory for a class that will inject known dependencies automatically while allowing you to supply additional arguments of your own.
+An abstract class or interface needs to be supplied with a single abstract method (SAM type) that returns the correct type.

-    @Producer(CarFactory.class)
+This type will serve as the factory that can be injected.
+Secondly the product of the factory should have its supplied arguments annotated with `@Argument` while its dependencies will be injected as usual.

+An example Product with a dependency on `Engine` and a user supplied argument `wheelCount`:

     public class Car {
         @Inject
-        public Car(Engine engine, @Parameter int wheelCount) { ... }
+        public Car(Engine engine, @Argument int wheelCount) { ... }
     }

 Next create an interface with a single method with only the parameters you wish to supply.
-The injector will automatically implement it:
+The injector will automatically implement it.
+Note that the name of the parameter `wheelCount` must match the name in the Product `Car`.
+Classes should be compiled with parameter name information in order to discover these names at runtime; alternatively the `@Argument` annotation can be used to supply these manually.

     interface CarFactory {
         Car createCar(int wheelCount);
     }

-The interface can now be injected anywhere you wish to create a `Car` instance:
+The factory interface can now be injected anywhere you wish to create a `Car` instance.
+Only `wheelCount` needs to be supplied, while `engine` gets injected as usual:

     public class Garage {
         @Inject
         public Garage(CarFactory factory) {
-            factory.createCar(5);
+            Car car = factory.createCar(5);
         }
     }